mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Murder and carnage –4 Investigate

-Check Check means that the characters’ travel documents and identities are checked, either by a police offi cer or guard, or by electronically by querying the characters’ comms.
+Check Check means that the characters' travel documents and identities are checked, either by a police offi cer or guard, or by electronically by querying the characters' comms.
 A successful Admin or Streetwise roll can allay suspicion but if this check is failed the planetary authorities move on to Investigation.

-Investigate Investigate means that a detective or bureaucrat probes deeper into the characters’ backgrounds.
+Investigate Investigate means that a detective or bureaucrat probes deeper into the characters' backgrounds.
 If the characters have a ship, it will be searched.
 They may be followed, or have their communications tapped.
 They may also be questioned closely.